kbaseincubator/kbase-ds-widget-tool/docs/tasks.md

 Prints information about the `ds-widget-tool`.

+## `clean`

+Removes development artifacts from the `resources` directory, to prevent them being copied into a service.

+The same files "cleaned" from `resources` are also included in `.gitignore`.
+The utility of this script is to ease iteration over the process of adding widget support to a dynamic service.

+Such files include Python bytcode files, macOS finder files, editor backup files.

 ## `check-module $MODULE_PATH`

 Inspects the directory provided by `$MODULE_PATH` and prints out the results.
 If all